imhotep-project/doc-imhotep/source/3-Model-outputs.md

 Similar to WP1 except than the 3-d fields are saved at 5d frequency instead of 1d.

 ## 3.3 Secondary outputs shared on Jean Zay
-The secondary outputs are computed from the primary outputs _after_ run time.
-Because some computations can take time and produce large amount of data, it is good practice to make those secondary datasets available to other members of the IMHOTEP projects, as long as they are documented.
+The secondary outputs are computed from the primary outputs _after_ run time (example: MOC, ensemble statistics, heat budget,  etc).
+Because some computations can take time and produce large amount of data, it is good practice to make those secondary datasets available to other members of the IMHOTEP projects, along with some scripts and/or documentation.

 Below is the list of secondary outputs available on the `/common/` directory of the project on the `$STOREDIR`. __Any other contribution welcome !!__
 ```